 All these efforts have reduced their carbon footprint to 7.6 kg CO2e.
 This is notably better than the 12.5 kg CO2e emitted by regular sneakers.
-Allbirds also purchase carbon credits which makes them carbon neutral which means these some of the best natural running shoes out there and top sustainable running shoe brand.
+Allbirds also purchase carbon credits which makes these carbon-neutral shoes.
+These are one of the best natural running shoes out there and a top sustainable running shoe brand.
 To top it all off, these are washable running shoes.

 Still uncomfortable with the merino wool concept?
 No problem!
 Allbirds has an equally-sustainable pair of running shoes that are completely sourced from green sources.

 They harvest eucalyptus trees to manufacture silky-smooth fiber treads.
 This makes these ethical running shoes highly comfortable and breathable to fit the most intensive runs.

 They never abuse forests, though.
 Under certification from the Forest Stewardship Council, their process is guaranteed to protect forests and animals living there.
 Moreover, the South African farms, from which their materials are sourced, are cutting down on harmful chemical fertilizers.